 Code for Sustainable Homes

-Numerous built examples and publications illustrate how concrete and masonry solutions can meet the fabric performance requirements necessary to meet the highest levels of the Code.
+Numerous built examples and publications illustrate how concrete and masonry solutions met the fabric performance requirements necessary to meet the highest levels of the Code.
 For more information refer to Zero Carbon Performance - cost-effective concrete and masonry homes.
-As the Code is phased out, some parts are being divested to Building Regulations, others to housing standards and potentially other broader consumer orientated issues and responsible sourcing criteria may become mandated under the Home Quality Mark.
+As the Code is phased out, some parts have being divested to Building Regulations, and and the BRE’s Home Quality Mark.

 Locally and responsibly sourced

 The UK is able to produce almost all the concrete it needs domestically, enhancing concrete’s sustainability by allowing it to be locally sourced rather than reliant on imports.
-Both ready-mixed and precast concrete products can easily be sourced from suppliers operating in accordance with an environmental management scheme (eg. ISO 14001) and maximum points can be scored in the materials section of the Code for Sustainable Homes .
-90 per cent of UK concrete is accredited under the BES 6001 standard for the responsible sourcing of construction products.
+Both ready-mixed and precast concrete products can easily be sourced from suppliers operating in accordance with an environmental management scheme (eg. ISO 14001) 90 per cent of UK concrete is accredited under the BES 6001 standard for the responsible sourcing of construction products.
 Read more about responsible sourcing.

 Concrete is a non-combustible material, and has a slow rate of heat transfer, easily exceeding the minimum requirements for fire separation required for housing in the Building Regulations thus giving additional time for means of escape.
 In addition the retained structural integrity helps to ensure costs and disruption due to the repair of fire damage are kept to a minimum.